angular-architects/module-federation-plugin/libs/mf/README.md

 ### Nx

-1. `npm install @angular-architects/module-federation`
+1. `npm install --save-dev @angular-architects/module-federation`
-2. `ng g @angular-architects/module-federation:init`
+2. `nx g @angular-architects/module-federation:init`
 3. Adjust the generated `webpack.config.js` file
 4. Repeat this for further projects in your workspace (if needed)